ethanplunkett/rasterPrep/README.md

 ## Change log

+Oct 28, 2021 (v.
+0.1.8) addOverviews now defaults to clean = FALSE.
+With clean = TRUE it just deleted overviews.

 Oct 21, 2021 (v.
 0.1.7)
  The two functions that use gdal_rasterize (rasterizeToRefence() and makeReference()) were failing to retain the CRS.
 I tracked this down to the GDAL_DATA envirnomental variable that rgdal is setting on load.
 I was suprised to see that sf package also sets GDAL_DATA when it loads - to a yet different path.
 This problem was subtle as gdal_translate ran cleanly without error but silently dropped the projection.
 I now set both environmental variables (GDAL_DATA and PROJ_LIB) before system calls and then set both back to prior values right after each call.
 This is all controlled thorugh rasterPrepOptions.
+Note when I later tried to create a reproducable minimal example demonstrating side-effects from GDAL_DATA I couldn't; so I no longer feel certain that GDAL_DATA is a problem but I'm leaving code to reset it in just in case as I feel like the GDAL_DATA should be set to the directory on the system not those in the package installations of GDAL while executing system commands.

 makeReference, warpToReference, rasterizeToReference, and makeNiceTif now all throw a errors if the destination file they create lacks a CRS.